MohammadMohammadidoust/polarization_controlling/README.md

   Once the QBER exceeds a predefined threshold, the system calculates and applies optimal voltage adjustments to the fiber via a polarization controller.

 - **Advanced Optimization Algorithms:**
-  Integrated optimizers such as Particle Swarm Optimization (PSO) and Simulated Annealing (SA) reduce correction times and maintain system stability.
+  Integrated optimizers such as Particle Swarm Optimization (PSO), Simulated Annealing (SA) and some Reinforcement Learning techniques like DeepQNetwork (DQN) reduce correction times and maintain system stability.

 - **Modular and Extensible:**
   Designed with flexibility in mind, the APIs can easily accommodate new instruments or optimization methods, making them useful beyond polarization control applications.